NL Chamber of Commerce no. 30261668

-An English native speaker, born and bred in England, I have lived and worked in the Netherlands since the early 1980s.
+Born and bred in England, I have lived and worked in the Netherlands since 1980.
 I speak and write fluent Dutch and have held positions in Dutch companies and non-commercial organisations, including university departments.
-Those positions required that I communicate in Dutch at the highest level.

-As a well-travelled expat with great curiosity for people, languages and culture of whatever origin, I am all too aware — through personal experience — of the pitfalls of intercultural communication, especially between Dutch and English native speakers.
+As a well-travelled expat fascinated by people, languages and cultures of diverse origin, I am well aware — through personal experience — of the pitfalls of intercultural communication, especially between Dutch and English native speakers.

-Therefore, I form an ideal bridge between the two language cultures and have a deep understanding of how they interact and can sometimes clash.
-The latter has been reinforced by having long-term relationships with two Dutch women!
+I therefore form an ideal bridge between the two language cultures and have a deep understanding of how they interact and sometimes clash.

-My academic editing and coaching particularly benefits Dutch writers of English who have attained a medium-to-high degree of proficiency in the target language and are keen to avoid 'Dunglish' — the ambiguous, unclear, convoluted and stylistically inappropriate brand of English text that is all too often produced by Dutch writers.
+My academic editing and coaching services particularly benefit native Dutch writers of English who have attained a medium-to-high degree of proficiency in the target language and are keen to avoid 'Dunglish' — the ambiguous, convoluted and stylistically inappropriate brand of English that is all too often produced by the Dutch.

-An excellent motivator and tactful in giving feedback, I am passionate about guiding writers to maintain highest standards of accuracy, clarity, structure and style.
+An excellent motivator, tactful in giving feedback, I am passionate about guiding writers to attain the highest standards of accuracy, clarity, structure and style.

 Since 2007, I have specialised in training and coaching of academic writing skills, including effective writing of formal papers and theses for submission to scientific journals.
 I have taught groups and coached individuals in academic English writing skills at two leading Dutch universities: Utrecht University and the Erasmus University Rotterdam.

-At University College Utrecht (UCU), the Netherlands' first and most highly rated university college, I designed and taught academic writing courses for groups of first-year Bachelor's degree students on liberal arts and science programmes.
+At University College Utrecht (UCU), I designed and taught academic writing courses for groups of first-year Bachelor's degree students on liberal arts and science programmes.
 At the UCU Writing Centre, I also gave remedial coaching in academic essay- and paper-writing skills to individual Bachelor's students.

 At the Erasmus University Rotterdam (EUR) School of Law, I coached individual PhD researchers in thesis-writing skills.
 Also at the EUR, I taught academic writing courses to Bachelor's, Master's and PhD students of various departments, including the institute of Health Policy and Management (iBMG, instituut Beleid & Management Gezondheidszorg).
 At the iBMG, under contract to the Erasmus Language and Training Centre, I also gave group courses in academic writing skills to PhD researchers.

-For this purpose, I independently developed a comprehensive training programme in academic writing skills, based on two leading publications in this field: Fowler & Aaron, The Little, Brown Handbook, and Swales & Feak, Academic Writing for Graduate Students.
-The programme is readily adaptable to students and researchers at any level in further education.
+For this purpose, I independently developed a comprehensive and adaptable training programme in academic writing skills, based on two leading publications in this field: Fowler & Aaron, The Little, Brown Handbook, and Swales & Feak, Academic Writing for Graduate Students.

-My course design and my coaching strategies are informed by the Socratean method and the communicative approach and based on learning by practical experience, with systematic feedback on recurring errors.
+My course design and my coaching strategies are informed by the Socratean method and the communicative approach and are based on learning by experience, with systematic feedback on recurring errors.
 Programmes and materials are tailored to participants' field of study, specific language needs, skills level, learning style and stumbling blocks.
-A key aim is to stimulate Dutch writers of English to activate their passive knowledge and latent skills.

 download CV (pdf)